-His brother also had his share of problems.
-Kyle Busch was spun early in the race by Montoya to lose a ton of track position, then gave up everything he made up when he was caught speeding on pit road.
-He also spun at least two more times during the race.
+His brother, Kyle, also had his share of problems.
+He was spun early in the race by Juan Pablo Montoya to lose a ton of track position, then gave up everything he made up when he was caught speeding on pit road.
+Kyle Busch also spun at least two more times during the race.

 Danica Patrick, thought to be a contender based on her strong runs in Nationwide Series road races, struggled all weekend to find speed and was done in by a flat rear tire just past the halfway point.
 The tire issue caused her to spin into a barrier and make multiple pit stops for repairs.

-Pole-sitter Jamie McMurray never even led a lap under green as he was passed at the start by Ambrose, and his race took a big hit when he later ran off course with a tire problem and lost a lap.
+Pole-sitter Jamie McMurray never even led a lap as he was passed at the start by Marcos Ambrose, and his race took a big hit when he later ran off course with a tire problem and lost a lap.